ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ___

 The aim of this sprint was to decide on our architecture and how we intended to progress with regard to communication.
 It also involved the ideation phase where we agreed upon the concept and design of our product.
 With regards to communication, we agreed on the main channels of communication, namely Microsoft Teams and Discord.
 We also decided to create stakeholder stories, including user stories, to help guide us during the development.
 We also made progress on our repository on Github.
-We tried to build on our understanding of the basic operations of GitHub, including merge conflicts, fast-forwards, and the importance of creating different branches and adhering to a GitHub protocol with respect to push and pull requests (for a discussion on our approach to GitHub, see [**Team use of GitHub**](#team-use-of-github)).
+We tried to build on our understanding of the basic operations of GitHub, including merge conflicts, fast-forwards, and the importance of creating different branches and adhering to a GitHub protocol with respect to push and pull requests (for a discussion on our approach to GitHub, see [**Team use of Git**](#team-use-of-git).
 We added sections to our readme and made progress with our documentation.
 We agreed to build a start page for our application, and finalised our decision to build a online multiplayer game plaform for the elderly with video chat.
 In addition to this, from previous weeks we had decided to build four games and call the product 'NotSoBored Games'.

 ### Key points